 The MRC envisions all men having the necessary assistance and ability to address the challenges they experience related to being male in today’s world.
 Boys and men throughout the Philadelphia region should have the effective capacity to access support from their families, friends, and communities.
 Affirming men’s goodness enhances their positive self-esteem and furthers their ability to pursue emotionally close relationships with their friends, partners, and children.
 We support this in an atmosphere of safety, and without isolation, violence, or self-harm.
 We envision a community that acknowledges and embraces a range of masculinities (ways of being male), sexualities, and gender expressions.
 Finally, the MRC strives to be a place where men of all ages have access to high quality services to help them grow and live to their full potential.

 The Men’s Resource Center (MRC) is dedicated to helping men address the current challenges in their lives and relationships.
-We provide support for creating positive change for men of all ages, races, ethnicities, and sexual backgrounds.
+We provide support for creating positive change for men of all ages, races, ethnicities, gender identities and sexual orientations.

-The MRC provides a collaboration of services including:
+The MRC provides a range of services including:

 - Individual, couple, and family counseling